68- And your Lord revealed the female honeybee; build homes in

 The most renowned mathematicians demonstrated the bees’ unerring calculation measured as 70 degrees 32 minutes.
-However, were we to suggest that these men of science take a ruler in hand and make a hexagon with perfectly fitting angles, and then add to the instructions given to these three professors, asking that the calculation used to form the hexagons be regular and flawless, they would fail in the task.
+However, were we to suggest that these three men of science take a ruler in hand and make a hexagon with perfectly fitting angles; and then add to the instructions given to these three professors, asking that the calculation used to form the hexagons be regular and flawless and that all of them should start from a different place of the hexagon; they would fail in the task.
 We see that the bees are not only great theoreticians but also skillful practitioners.
-In the theoretical field, this calculation is incredibly exact, while their dexterity in applying it is unbelievable accurate.
+In the theoretical field, this calculation is incredibly exact, while their skill in applying it is unbelievable accurate.

-How do these bees, whose lifetime is very short, achieve all these calculations and construction work?
+How do these bees, whose lifetime is only 6 weeks, achieve all these calculations and construction work?
 To call this ingenuity mere “instinct” does not explain anything.
 The Quran states that the bee received revelations according to which God’s design and programming were put into execution.
 Within the span of the honeybee’s lifetime, the cleverest of men could not learn even to count, let alone be the author of such a perfect design.
 We cannot account for the erudition of bees, certainly not as pure luck.
 The Creator who created the bee made her with all her potentialities, having solved for her all these mathematical problems.
 The same Creator sees to it that the bee works for ends that also serve mankind in general.
-In the second part of this book MMLC 15 where the mathematical miracles will be dealt with, we will examine the mathematical code of the suras and verses where “honeybee” is mentioned.
-God, who endowed the bee with mathematical characteristics, presented further mathematical miracles in the suras and verses in which “honeybee” is mentioned.